OctopusDeploy/blog/blog/2021-11/automate-guided-failure-with-lambda/index.md

 ![](octopus-guided-failure.png)

-After a few seconds the subscription will proess and the deployment will be failed
+After a few seconds Octopus Deploy will process the subscription event and will fail the deployment

 ![](octopus-guidance-received.png)